 Located 15 km east of Porto Moniz is São Vicente, a charming agricultural town nestling on an inlet along Madeira’s rugged north coast.
 Its 17th-century parish church features an impressive painted ceiling of St Vincent blessing the town.

-The journey along the coast road to and from Porto Moniz is one of the most breathtaking driving experiences in southern Europe.
+The journey along the coast road to and from Porto Moniz is one of the best road-trips in Europe.
 The road, little more than a corridor cut into the sheer cliffs, dips and rises as it passes through tunnels and overhead waterfalls to offer an exhilarating journey along Madeira’s spectacular north coast.